Pwn3ed/ifrs-cms2/README.md

-# ifrs-cms2
+# Configuration Management Systems (CMS) training for Git and GitHub

-Configuration Management Systems (CMS)
+- Working with branches